 On the way into the living room, I placed my pink, white, and blue yarn trees in a blue tray with gold handles.

-For above our living room mantel, I reused a cypress wreath adorned with lights.
+For our living room mantel, I reused a cypress wreath adorned with lights.
 I made a brand new bow with pink velvet and glitter ribbon.

 I also added a couple of the white Mark Roberts elves to the wreath.